 Bell’s Drive Systems Center DSC is a low volume, high variety job shop with hundreds of machines, thousands of parts, and tens of thousands of operations.
-Paul developed an automated scheduling model, now in implementation, that resulted in less supervisor time scheduling and greater machine utilization.
+Paul developed an automated scheduling model, now used at the site.
+Supervisors now spend less time scheduling jobs, and machines are utilized more efficiently.

 Nicholas Dunn (LGO ’18)

 Location: Fort Worth, TX